Reveblade/Multiple-Linear-Regression/DEVLOG.md

 --------------------------------------------------
 ## 4. DEVELOPMENT PHILOSOPHY

-- The project will be developed in clearly separated stages.
+- The project is developed in clearly separated stages.
-- Each stage will be completed, tested, and documented before moving to the next.
+- Each stage is completed, tested, and documented before moving to the next.
-- No external ML or math libraries will be used.
+- No external ML or math libraries are used.
-- All matrix operations and regression solvers will be implemented manually in C.
+- All matrix operations and regression solvers are implemented manually in C.
-- Concurrency will be visible, controlled, and well-documented.
+- Concurrency is visible, controlled, and well-documented.

 --------------------------------------------------
 ## 5. INSTRUCTOR-PROVIDED REFERENCE FILES